tophefo/IpCamera/README.md

 Cameras can also be manually configured with text files by doing the following.
 DO NOT try and change a setting using PaperUI after using textual configuration as the two will conflict as the text file locks the settings preventing them from changing.
-Because the binding is changing so much at the moment I would recommend you use textual configuration, as each time openHAB restarts it removes and adds the camera so you automatically gain any extra channels or abilities that I add.
 If using PaperUI, each time I add a new channel you will need to remove and re-add the camera which then gives it a new UID number (Unique ID number), which in turn can break your sitemap and HABPanel setups.
 Textual configuration has its advantages and locks the camera to use a simple UID which can be a plain text name like "DrivewayCamera".